idleberg/Creative-Commons-Markdown/4.0/by-sa.markdown

 a.
 The Licensor shall not be bound by any additional or different terms or conditions communicated by You unless expressly agreed.

 b.
-Any arrangements, understandings, or agreements regarding the Licensed Material not stated herein are separate from and independent of the terms and conditions of this Public License.t stated herein are separate from and independent of the terms and conditions of this Public License.
+Any arrangements, understandings, or agreements regarding the Licensed Material not stated herein are separate from and independent of the terms and conditions of this Public License.

 ### Section 8 – Interpretation.